w4t3rcs/spring-boot-python-executor/README.md

 This environment variable allows you to specify additional Python packages to install in the server container.
 For example, setting `PYTHON_ADDITIONAL_IMPORTS=numpy,pandas,scikit-learn` will install these packages when the container starts, making them available for your Python scripts.

 ## 💻 Usage Examples

+If you want to check out how the library works, you can check `demo-app` module or examples below

 ### Basic Examples